LollosoSi/LollosoSi/README.md

 - 👋 Hi, I’m @LollosoSi
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning ... new things I guess
 - 💞️ I’m looking to collaborate on few projects that capture my attention
-- 📫 How to reach me: via github, email or telegram if you ever need
+- 📫 How to reach me: via github, email or telegram

 <!---
 LollosoSi/LollosoSi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.